 “It is very exciting to be part of a research project that supports museums to open their doors to the future.”

 What will this project involve?

 National Museums Scotland is working with individuals across the museums to explore how they might help them to identify the digital skills they have and the skills they need in their specific museum contexts.
 They hope to help people improve where they need to, in order to be more effective in their roles and to have a positive impact on those around them.

 Rob Cawston from National Museums Scotland says:

-“Dr Karin de Wild brings a wealth of knowledge to the Digital Research Fellow role at National Museums Scotland including a past life as a museum curator and a PhD focussing on digital collections, including experience running research within a range of museums – from the V&A and SFMOMA to Edinburgh’s Fruitmarket Gallery.”
+“Dr Karin de Wild brings a wealth of knowledge to the Digital Research Fellow role at National Museums Scotland including a past life as a museum curator and a PhD focussing on digital collections, including experience running research within a range of museums – from Tate and the V&A to SFMOMA.”